 Based on this if you earned the maximum 80 points a day, it will take you 125 days to earn $10 with the app, which is around 4 months.

-WinWalk is a nice app that tracks your daily steps, and rewards you 1 coin for every 100 steps you take.
+WinWalk is a paid walking app that tracks your daily steps, and rewards you 1 coin for every 100 steps you take.
 You can earn up to 100 coins each day (10,000 steps) and exchange them for e-gift cards from big brands.

 WinWalk doesn’t use GPS so tracks indoor steps as well as outdoor steps.
 The WinWalk pedometer can also be synched with other apps such as Sweatcoin, Fitbit and MyFitness Pal.